scarf-sh/qa-eng-take-home/README.md

 3. Marking Tasks as Complete
     * Clicking the checkbox next to a task marks it as complete.
-    * Completed tasks should display with a strikethrough effect on the text.
+    * Completed tasks should display with a ~~strikethrough~~ effect on the text.

 4. Deleting Tasks
     * Clicking the delete button next to a task removes it from the list.

 5. Filtering Tasks
-    * Users can filter tasks to show all tasks, only completed tasks, or incomplete tasks using the filter options.
+    * Users can filter tasks to show;
+      * all tasks,
+      * only completed tasks,
+      * or only incomplete tasks.

 ### Differences in Implementation